Managing Pupil Premium and increasing the attainment of Maths for PP and KS1 students

 In order to motivate and influence my colleagues through my role in school and through my project, I conducted a DISC questionnaire by Tony Robbins a business performance coach.
 The results provided information on each colleague in my team in regards to their strengths, weaknesses, how they learn and what motivates them.
 I could then establish what needs my team had and how to motivate them.
 In order to motivate and influence colleagues, I ensure, I lead by example and model the growth mindset and emotional intelligence.

-The ‘do nothing’ option entails students to be support in class without interventions, however this option highlights the issue that OFSTED picked up on, that PP pupils deserve to be supported and given an equal opportunity.
+The ‘do nothing’ option entails students to be supported in class without interventions, however, this option highlights the issue that OFSTED picked up on, that PP pupils deserve to be supported and given an equal opportunity.
 The other options detail the best value for money strategies and how we can establish a clear and immediate impact of the teaching/learning of maths for PP/KS1 children.

 The research from Cambridge Teaching/Schools Network focuses on how professional development in the form of cross-curricular, cross-phase triads impacts on classroom practice.
 Teachers were given a triad across phases and had peer observations, shared practices and had structured discussions to reflect on their progress.
 They looked at how they could improve practices and implemented their ideas.
 The teaching strategies used; giving examples of excellent work, checklists, stimulus, writing reminders and introducing analytical writing strategies (point- example- explain) to young pupils.
 The concepts could be tweaked and applied to the mastery of maths.